NickyMeuleman/scrapyard/book/README.md

 ### Publishing a New Version of an Existing Crate

-If you made changes and want to release a new version, change the `version` in `cargo.toml`.
+If you made changes and want to release a new version, change the `version` in `Cargo.toml`.
 It is recommended you use [Semantic Versioning rules](http://semver.org/) to determine what that version number should be.
 Then run `cargo publish`.